Set de flo'

 Set de flo' (Set the floor) was a type of dance competition held among African Americans during the 19th century.
-It possibly is based on dance styles originating in Africa.

 Overview

 Set de flo' dancing involves drawing a circle on the ground (usually on a dirt floor); dancers are required to not step outside the bounds of the circle, and if they did, they will be disqualified.
 A caller, usually a fiddler, would call out increasingly complicated dance steps, which the dancers would have to perform without a misstep.
 Competitors could dance solo, or as couples.
 The expression "set de flo'" apparently refers not to the drawing of the circle on the ground, but to a particular dance step where the dancer would stomp on the floor when they began dancing, a move that appeared to set the floor in place for the dancer.
 When couples competed, the man and woman would bow to one another at the start of the dance.
 The woman would place her hands on her hips, then her male partner would grin and roll his eyes, then they would begin dancing, it was somewhat humorous to the spectators that watch the couples dance.

 Couple dances developed some common steps.
 For example, couple dances often began with the woman placing her foot on the knee of her male partner, and he would tie her shoelace.
 Strutting was an element always present in set de flo' dancing.

 "Water dances" were sometimes present in set de flo'.
 A water dance is a dance competition during which a dancer keeps a glass or pail of water balanced on his or her head while dancing and tries not to spill the water (see Head-carrying).
 The Cakewalk and the Buck dance were other dances that could include water dance elements.